Rare Special Editions available from ACC Art Books – More Information

 This new revised edition of The Book of Rolex has been brought right up to date since it first published in 2015, to include all the latest information on this most desirable of watch brands along with many new images.
 Demonstrating how each model fits its social milieu, present and past, this book also addresses the multitude of fakes on the market, including the so-called ‘Frankensteins’ – watches made from a mixture of real parts and forgeries, which are notoriously hard to spot – imparting all the skills needed to pick counterfeits out of a line-up.
 A holistic view of Rolex watches, this book promises to be as timeless as the brand itself.
 Should you be considering a Rolex, this book will convince you of its worth as an investment.

 1,199 sites of cultural, historical, and scientific significance to humanity have been labelled UNESCO World Heritage Sites with the agreement to maintain and honour.
-UNESCO – World Heritage Journeys compiles stunning photographs, practical information, and travel suggestions for 40 of the most exquisite UNESCO sites on earth.
+UNESCO – World Heritage Journeys in 40 Destinations compiles stunning photographs, practical information, and travel suggestions for 40 of the most exquisite UNESCO sites on earth.
 Deep-dive boxes provide insights on, for example, the best time of year to visit, means of transport to reach more remote sites, and advice for getting the most out of your adventure.
 There will be no shortage of information in this comprehensive compendium, which can be a keepsake post-travel and a guide for the adventures yet to be had!

 Food and dining were transformed in Europe during the Age of Enlightenment, and these profound changes continue to resonate today.
 What many of us now eat, the way our food is prepared and how we dine are the result of radical changes that occurred in France from 1650 until the French Revolution in 1789.
 Over thirty French and English recipes of the period are presented in this cookbook, offering readers a taste of the past.
 Amusing stories, culinary insights, and snippets of history outline the cultural milieu of the time.
 The King’s Peas is richly illustrated with pictures of paintings, books, silver, glass and ceramics to stimulate the imagination – and the appetite.
 You are cordially invited to take part in this delectable historical feast.